spujadas/departure-python/docs/index.md

 ## About

-Written by [Sébastien Pujadas](https://pujadas.net/), released under the [MIT license](https://github.com/spujadas/departure-python/blob/master/LICENSE).
+Written by [Sébastien Pujadas](https://pujadas.net/), released under the [MIT license](https://github.com/spujadas/departure-python/blob/master/LICENSE), with additional provisions as per below.

 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this project are for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.